 Swipe right: Online dating in the military

-Dating in the digital age means there are many websites and apps at your disposal, seeking to match you with “the one.”
-Online dating is a popular way to meet other singles based on shared traits, preferences, or interests.
-For Military Service Members who might find themselves in new cities or countries with little free time, online dating can be a convenient way to make local connections.
+Dating in the digital age means there are many websites and apps at your disposal to help match you with “the one”—or at least help you explore your options.
+Online dating is a popular way to meet other singles based on shared traits, preferences, and interests.
+For Service Members who might find themselves in new cities or countries with little free time, online dating apps can offer a convenient way to make local connections.
 With free and paid options available, finding a dating app or website that meets your needs can be relatively easy.
-And you can put as much time into online dating as you can manage.
+And you can put as much or little time into online dating as you want.

 Positives and pitfalls

 Still, if you move too quickly, things could backfire.
-The most successful online dater is one who takes time to get to know the other person, even before meeting up.
-Talking on the phone prior to meeting can lead to more committed relationships in the long run too.
+The most successful online dater is someone who takes time to get to know the other person, before meeting up.
+Talking on the phone prior to meeting in person can lead to more committed relationships in the long run.
+And discussing your preferences for an ideal long-term partner up front leads to more second dates.

 Online profile: Put your best self forward

-Think about what you really want in a partner too.
-Dating apps and websites position you to make choices about who you’re connected with.
-Consider what you’re looking for in a date or long-term partner, so you can readily spot those traits in profiles.
+Think about what you really want in a partner too, so you can quickly spot those traits in profiles.
 Are you looking for a great conversationalist?
-Or do you want to meet someone who likes the outdoors?
-Which values would you want to see reflected in a potential date’s profile?
-Maybe it’s a love of animals or a passion for volunteer work.
-Perhaps your ideal match is someone with a big support system or a person who loves to read.
-People often choose to spend time with others who are similar to themselves, so look for these commonalities.
+Do you want to meet someone who likes the outdoors?
+Which values would you want to see in a potential date’s profile?
+Maybe it’s a love of animals or a passion for volunteer work you want in your mate.
+Or maybe your ideal match is someone with a big support system or someone who loves to read.
+Although the idea of opposites attract can seem exciting, people often choose to spend time with those who are similar to themselves, so look for these commonalities.

 Military-specific considerations

 It’s also important to be mindful of how you represent your military service in your online dating profile.
-Military Service Members are held to the same standards for using dating apps and websites as they are for their Internet and social media usage.
+Service Members are held to the same standards for using dating apps and websites as they are for their Internet and social media usage.
 Be professional and avoid commenting or behaving inappropriately.
-Keep OPSEC in mind by not posting or sharing details of your training and not geotagging your location as well.
+Keep operational security in mind: Don’t post or share details of your training and don’t geotag your location.

 How to spot a good match

-As you begin to explore possible connections, you might notice how quickly your matches respond, how much time they spend on the site or app, and the words they use to express themselves.
+As you start to explore possible connections, you might notice how quickly your matches respond, how much time they spend on the site or app, and the words they use to express themselves.
+Your perceptions of how often your matches communicate—and their communication style—can help you tell how attracted you are to them.

-When you feel ready to meet in person, consider what activities you could do that might be mutually enjoyable.
+When you feel ready to meet in person, try to find activities you both might like.
 Brainstorm together to see what you’d both be comfortable doing.
 Pick an activity that has a set beginning and end time—such as meeting for coffee or lunch—to help manage any concerns about how the date will end.
-And think about how different schedules or distance might make it hard for you to meet up.
+Also, think about how different schedules or distance might make it hard for you to meet up.
 Decide on the level of effort you’re both willing to make—and see where the journey takes you.

 CHAMP wants to know: